Why Coding is the New Literacy

 - Jun 4

-Just as students learn to read and write in order to thrive in a traditional classroom, coding equips them with the skills needed for moving around the digital ecosystem.
-According to the World Economic Forum’s Future of Jobs Report 2025, by 2030, over 170 million new jobs are expected to emerge globally many centred around AI, big data, and software development.
-At the same time, nearly 40% of today’s skills will be outdated, leaving a critical skills gap that early coding education can help bridge, ensuring the next generation is equipped to thrive in a rapidly evolving digital economy.
+Just as students learn to read and write to thrive in a traditional classroom, coding equips them with the skills needed to navigate the digital ecosystem.
+According to the World Economic Forum’s Future of Jobs Report 2025, by 2030, over 170 million new jobs are expected to emerge globally.
+Many of these jobs will center around AI, big data, and software development.
+Nearly 40% of today’s skills will be outdated, leaving a critical skills gap.
+Early coding education can help bridge this gap, ensuring the next generation is equipped to thrive in a rapidly evolving digital economy.

 Cognitive Benefits of Learning Programming

-Learning coding is more than just preparing children for future careers, it also offers additional significant cognitive benefits.
+Learning coding does more than prepare children for future careers; it offers significant cognitive benefits too.
 Studies show that programming fosters critical thinking, creativity, and problem-solving skills.
-When children learn to code, they are essentially learning a new language that encourages them to think differently.
+When children learn to code, they are learning a new language that encourages them to think differently.

-For example, coding requires logical reasoning and the ability to deconstruct problems into smaller, manageable parts.
+For instance, coding requires logical reasoning and the ability to break problems into smaller, manageable parts.
 Through this process, kids enhance their analytical abilities, making them better equipped to tackle challenges in various subjects, from math to science.

 Additionally, coding encourages persistence.
 When facing bugs or errors, children learn to persevere and think critically to find solutions.
-This resilience becomes invaluable, not only in programming but also in life.
+This resilience becomes invaluable, not just in programming but in life.

 Age-Appropriate Introduction to Coding